Benchmark and Tasks¶

 Split by beam / configuration dimension.

-- Evaluates cross-beam or cross-configuration generalization
+- evaluates cross-beam or cross-configuration generalization

-- Harder than random split because the model must generalize across different beam conditions
+- harder than random split because the model must generalize across different beam conditions

 scene¶